• Skip to primary navigation

 During their time in the lab, the Young Scholars will:

-• join the vertically integrated research teams
+• Join the vertically integrated research teams

-• have the opportunity to receive mentorship and career advice from undergraduate and graduate students, as well as post-docs and faculty
+• Have the opportunity to receive mentorship and career advice from undergraduate and graduate students, as well as post-docs and faculty

 PATHS-UP Members